 The youngest son, Ian, will be joining the club shortly since the family rule is that no child gets a cell phone until they become a HAM.
 It’s a good incentive.

 The Hopper children were enrolled in Denton ISD until 2009 and Decatur ISD until 2012 when the family began to explore other schooling options.
-While they loved the public school system and Amanda worked as a substitute teacher, they eventually chose to homeschool their children.
-Their oldest son, Grant, graduated in 2018 and is now in the Mechanical Engineering College at Texas Tech University.
-Their middle son, Sam, will graduate in May of 2021 and is currently visiting Texas public universities.
-Their youngest son, Ian, is a freshman in high school this year.
+Their oldest son, Grant, graduated their homeschool in 2018 and is now a Mechanical Engineering major at Texas Tech University.
+Their middle son, Sam, graduated in 2021 and is currently working full time for a political campaign.
+Their youngest son, Ian, is a sophomore in high school and does all the digital art/media for Wise County Conservatives.
 Andy and Amanda feel lucky to have survived homeschooling 3 teenage boys while keeping most of their hair.

 *The political views and opinions of this candidate in no way reflect the views and opinions of the Texas Military Department.